ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

 Paul started because there were no html5 game engines; nothing suited his needs, so he went out to create an engine.

+Problem: game developers are way faster than browser developers.

+* html5 audio: no common codecs across browsers, audio playback is restricted differently across browsers (some don't have multichannel, some restrict what can start sounds to user actions)
+* Device apis still missing: camera, file system, etc. Google is working towards access with latest version of Android
+* Debugging is difficult on mobile; good tools exist on desktop, especially webkit's debugger